odewahn/prompter/docs/command-ref.md

   speak --fn="audio/{{block_tag}}.mp3" --voice=alloy
   ```

-## Environment Management
+## Context Variables

-Environment variables allow you to create symbols you can use in instructions, rather than literal strings.
+Context variables are like environment variables that allow you to create symbols you can use in instructions, rather than literal strings.
 For example, you might use environment variables to set a source URL for the location of your task and persona prompts.
 When the script is run, the environment variables are replaced with their values.
 For example:

 ```
 set SOURCE https://example.com